-Ocrevus Approval History
+Ocrevus FDA Approval History

 Ocrevus (ocrelizumab) is a humanized monoclonal antibody designed to selectively target CD20-positive B cells, a specific type of immune cell thought to be a key contributor to myelin and axonal nerve cell damage.
 Ocrevus is indicated as a treatment for both relapsing (RMS) and primary progressive (PPMS) forms of multiple sclerosis.

-Development History and FDA Approval Process for Ocrevus
+Development Timeline for Ocrevus

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.